-where $\rho$ is the average mass density of the medium and $m_j$ is the mass of the target nucleus.
+where $\rho$ is the average mass density of the medium, $m_j$ is the mass of the target nucleus and $\omega_{\chi}$ is the energy loss of DM particles due to collision.
+For elastic scattering, the maximum energy loss, $\omega_{\chi}^{\rm max}$, can be read off from Eq. \eqref{eq:Tchimax}.
 The average mass density of the Earth's crust is assumed to be $2.7 \, {\rm gm/cm}^3$.
-The corresponding weightage for each nuclei is adapted from Table 1 of Ref.\,\cite{Emken:2018run}.
+The corresponding weightage for each nuclei is adapted from \cite{Bringmann:2022vra}.
+Following DarkSUSY\,\cite{Alvey:2022pad, Bringmann:2022vra}, we have also included inelastic DM-nucleus scattering by doing a correspondence with neutrino-nucleus scattering.
+The neutrino-nucleus inelastic scattering (i.e., quasi elastic, deep inelastic scattering, $\Delta$ and other hadronic resonances) cross section is calculated using \textsc{GiBUU}\,\cite{Buss:2011mx,gibuu}.
+The effect of form factor in the differential cross section, has also been included.
+The form factor for different element are obtained from \cite{DeVries:1987atn}.
 We have not included DM-nucleus scattering in the atmosphere, owing to the low atmospheric density ($\lesssim 1.2 \times 10^{-3} \, {\rm gm/cm}^3$)\,\cite{Emken:2018run}, as it will have a negligible impact, for the considered cross section.
-We calculate the mean free path in Eq.\,\eqref{eq:meanfreepath} ignoring the effect of the form factor.
-Including the effect of the form factor will probe regions of the parameter space which is already robustly ruled out by other experiments\,\cite{Xia:2021vbz,Alvey:2022pad}, hence we ignore that effect.
-Roughly, the kinetic energy of CRDM particles at a depth $z$, $T_{\chi}(z)$ is related to its kinetic energy at the earth's surface ($T_{\chi}$) through the following relation\,\cite{Bringmann:2018cvk}

 The CRDM particles reach the underground detector and collide with the nucleus of the target material to produce an observable recoil.
 The differential recoil rate per unit target nucleus is\,\cite{Bringmann:2018cvk}